zxu123/firebase-tools/README.md

 ------- | -----------
 **firestore:delete** | Delete documents or collections from the current project's database.
 Supports recursive deletion of subcollections.
 **firestore:indexes** | List all deployed indexes from the current project.
+**firestore:copy** | Copy all documents and collections recursively from one location to another location.

 ### Cloud Functions Commands